-10.2 Hybride layer definition
+10.2 Hybrid layer definition

-A hybride-sigma-pressure scheme defines vertical layers using pressure boundaries that follow the surface pressure at the lower levels, and have fixed pressure boundaries at the top.
+The 'hybrid layer' definition is the current standard method for the vertical structure in LOTOS-EUROS.
+A hybrid-sigma-pressure scheme defines vertical layers using pressure boundaries that follow the surface pressure at the lower levels, and have fixed pressure boundaries at the top.
 The layers therefore follow the orography near the surface, which evolves slowly to layers at fixed pressure higher up (figure 10.1, middle panel).
 This scheme is for example used by the ECMWF meteorological model, and is therefore useful if LOTOS-EUROS is driven by this data.
-Input data will be mapped to the chosen layer definition anyway, regardless whether this is also a (different) hybride definition, or something else.
+Input data will be mapped to the chosen layer definition anyway, regardless whether this is also a (different) hybrid definition, or something else.